shwzhao/cgat/README.md

 ### longestSeq

-Using the id_mapping file to generate gene sequence file that there are only longest isoform.
-You can also change the gene name.
+Use the `id_mapping.txt` file to generate a gene sequence file containing only the longest isoform for each gene.
+Additionally, you can customize the gene names as needed.

 ```
 cgat longestSeq -h
 usage: main.py longestSeq [-h] -i IDMAPPING_FILE -s TRANSCRIPT_FILE [-o OUTPUT_FILE] [-l LENGTH_FILE]